-The disclosure level of a stress test outcome is a very strategic decision of the regulator that is well discussed in Goldstein and Sapra (2012), Petrella and Resti (2013) and Schuermann (2012).
+The disclosure level of a stress test outcome is a very strategic decision of the regulator that is well discussed in Schuermann (2012).
 Some stress tests only disclose the stress scenario; other stress tests disclose an aggregate outcome of the stress scenario.
 On the opposite, the EBA 2011 stress test has an unprecedented level of transparency for the EU banking system.
-The amount of information at the bank level is very high and downloadable in an excel file from the EBA website.
-To our knowledge, only three US and two EU-wide macroprudential stress tests publicly disclosed a bank-level outcome of the stress test exercise; the SCAP 2009, the CCAR 2012 and the CCAR 2013 in the US; the CEBS 2010 and the EBA 2011 in the European Union.
-These five macroprudential stress tests with bank level disclosure are the sample of stress tests of this paper.
-Their outcomes and the outcome of the EBA Capital Exercise are summarized in Tables 1 (US) and 2 (EU).
+The amount of information at the bank level is very high and downloadable in an excel file from the EBA website.3 To our knowledge, only three US and two EU-wide macroprudential stress tests publicly disclosed a bank-level outcome of the stress test exercise; the SCAP 2009, the CCAR 2012 and the CCAR 2013 in the US; the CEBS 2010 and the EBA 2011 in the European Union.
+These five macroprudential stress tests with bank level disclosure are the sample of stress tests of this paper, and are summarized in Tables 1 (US) and 2 (EU).